-Jenkinson Place is a traditional 17th Century Cumbrian Longhouse occupying a stunning elevated position overlooking Loweswater and the surrounding Lakeland Fells.
+Jenkinson's Place is a traditional 17th century Cumbrian longhouse occupying a stunning elevated position overlooking Loweswater and the surrounding Lakeland Fells.
 It is secluded, cosy and magical and provides the perfect retreat for families or groups.

 Renovated in 2013 to an exceptionally high specification, this is a luxurious and substantial property, sleeping ten people in five bedrooms, two of which are en-suite.

 Situated in one of the most scenic areas of the Western Lake District, guests will have easy access to the best of what the area has to offer – walking, cycling, boating and sight-seeing.
 And for those rainy or lazy days there is abundant living space, with a large plasma digital television and fast broadband.